WPRDC/data-guide/docs/PublishingCKAN.md

 ##### Data Steward Email (Required)
 Data Steward's email address.

-##### We [recorded a video] (Create a Dataset Instructions.gif) to show how the process works...
+##### We [recorded a video](Create a Dataset Instructions.gif) to show how the process works...
 ![alt text](Create a Dataset Instructions.gif "Add a dataset")

 #### Data Dictionary
 We also strongly encourage publishers to provide a data dictionary for each data table.
 Data dictionaries help data users understand the underlying structure of the data file.
 The data dictionary can be created in a spreadsheet, saved in .csv format, and uploaded to the dataset as a resource.
-For an example, please see the [example included with the Allegheny County Property Assessment data] (https://data.wprdc.org/dataset/property-assessments/resource/d31e1b1c-215d-4693-9898-154ca49050a4).
+For an example, please see the [example included with the Allegheny County Property Assessment data](https://data.wprdc.org/dataset/property-assessments/resource/d31e1b1c-215d-4693-9898-154ca49050a4).
 This data dictionary should include (at minimum):

 * name of each field
 * description of the data field